 Girls Year 7-11

-Uniform is available from many retail outlets.
-Whilst the School does not require parents to purchase all uniform from a particular supplier, the School has entered into partnership with Price & Buckland for the exclusive supply of PE Uniform.
-Price & Buckland also hold an approved stock of Main School Uniform.
-All items for sale from Price & Buckland via the school website have been approved as acceptable school uniform.
-Feedback from parental consultations has informed us that certain aspects of the school uniform most notably appropriate navy-blue school skirts and girls’ navy blue trousers have been difficult to source.
+Non-branded uniform is available from many retail outlets.
+Whilst the School does not require parents to purchase all uniform from a particular supplier, the School has entered into partnership with Price & Buckland who hold an approved stock of main school uniform.
+All items for sale from Price & Buckland have been approved as acceptable school uniform.
+Feedback from parental consultations has informed us that certain aspects of the school uniform most notably appropriate navy-blue school skirts and girls’ navy-blue trousers have been difficult to source.
 We would be very grateful to parents, to help us to achieve these standards, if you would purchase all items of uniform from our suppliers.
-We have negotiated a competitive price.
-As ever we will work with families in this area.
-However, there is also information available on our website where other suppliers, including high street stores, provide acceptable alternatives to Price & Buckland.

 Pupils who fail to wear uniform correctly will be dealt with according to the School’s Behaviour Policy.
 The statutory guidance on uniform from the Department for Education states: